alencarrh/WebCrawler-Java/README.md

 ## The code
-The code is not good, i'm going do improve it with the time.
+I'm going do improve the code with the time.
 Also, to get the content and to create the links, it's all manipulating strings(I'll change it to use Jsoup API).